andersonvom/andersonvom.github.io/_posts/2014-01-31-contributing-to-an-opensource-project-openstack.md

 ---
 layout: post
-title: Contributing to an Open Source Project: OpenStack
+title: Contributing to an Open Source Project&#58; OpenStack
 ---

 I've been working on [OpenStack][] for a little over three months now